Keetint History, Family Crest & Coats of Arms

 Keetint Spelling Variations

 Keetint has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Keaton, Keeton, Ketton, Keton, Ketyn, Keetyn and many more.

 Early Notables of the Keetint family (pre 1700)

 Notables of the family at this time include Robert of Ketton, a medieval theologian, who traveled to France, the Byzantine Empire, and the Crusader States in Palestine with fellow scholar Herman of Carinthia, in 1134.
 In...
-Another 35 words (2 lines of text) are included under the topic Early Keetint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Keetint family